chenxin-dlut/TransT/README.md

 # TransT - Transformer Tracking [CVPR2021]
 Official implementation of the TransT (CVPR2021) , including training code and trained models.

+We are revising the paper and will upload it in the next week
 ## Results

 <table>